This traditional barley water recipe is an old fashioned, thirst quenching summer drink here in England.

-Pour the water and cooked barley into a sieve balanced over the bowl of fruit skin.
+Pour the water and cooked barley into a sieve balanced over the bowl of fruit skins.

-Add the Demerara sugar whilst the water is still piping hot and give it a good stir to dissolve.
+Add the Demerara sugar whilst the water is still piping hot and give it a good stir until dissolved.

 4/ leave the barley water and citrus peels to steep and cool